2007 Brazilian Grand Prix: Post-race

 After the race, the result had been thrown into doubt following an inquiry into the cars of BMW Sauber and Williams.
 Race stewards investigated alleged irregularities with the cars' fuel.
 The stewards decided not to penalize the teams based on a lack of conclusive evidence, but the McLaren team appealed against this ruling.
-The appeal was finally rejected by the FIA on 16 November 2007.
-Had the FIA accepted the appeal, although it would be unprecedented, the title could have been handed to Lewis Hamilton.
+The appeal was finally rejected by the FIA on 16 November 2007, and Räikkönen's championship was officially confirmed.
+If the FIA had accepted McLaren's appeal, Räikkönen and Alonso's race positions would be unaffected, but Hamilton would be promoted to 4th, giving him an additional three championship points - enough to claim the World Championship.
 Hamilton stated that he would not have favoured winning the championship by this means.

 The race gained an average of nine million viewers in the United Kingdom on ITV1, which was the highest for Formula One in seven years.
 Viewer numbers peaked at 10.4 million in the last 15 minutes.
 In Spain, television broadcasters Telecinco and TV3 had a total average audience of 9.0 million viewers, with a market share of 77.8% in Asturias and 69.2% in Madrid.